lv8pv/kickstart-modular.nvim/README.md

 }
 ```

-Alternatively one can install gcc and make which don't require changing the config, the easiest way is to use choco:
+hAlternatively one can install gcc and make which don't require changing the config, the easiest way is to use choco:

 1. install [chocolatey](https://chocolatey.org/install) either follow the instructions on the page or use winget, run in
    cmd as **admin**: